cettia/cettia.github.io/guides/cettia-tutorial.md

 container.addEndpoint(ServerEndpointConfig.Builder.create(AsityServerEndpoint.class, "/cettia").configurator(configurator).build());
 ```

-As you would intuitively expect, this Cettia application can run on any framework as long as it's possible to feed `httpAction` and `wsAction` with Asity's HTTP request-response exchange and WebSocket connection represented by `ServerHttpExchange` and `ServerWebSocket`, respectively.
+As you would intuitively expect, this application can run on any framework as long as it's possible to feed `httpAction` and `wsAction` with Asity's HTTP request-response exchange and WebSocket connection represented by `ServerHttpExchange` and `ServerWebSocket`.
 Here is an example with Spring WebFlux.

 ```java
 // Import statements and unrelated methods are skipped for brevity